ton-connect/sdk/packages/ton-proof/README.md

 #### Class: TonProofService
 Constructor
 - allowedDomains: An optional array of allowed domains for validation.
 - tonProofPrefix: An optional prefix for the proof.
+(Using in message generation)
 - tonConnectPrefix: An optional prefix for the connect.
+(Using in message generation)

 #### Methods
 `generatePayload`
-Generates a random payload.
+Generates a random payload. (in `hex`)

 ```js
 const payload = tonProofService.generatePayload();